softlayer/jumpgate/learn-more.md

 Have an issue to report?
 Here are some guidelines to read first.

 * Scroll through our list of [closed issues]({{ site.closed_issues }}) to see if yours has already been resolved or reported.
-* Be sure to include any relevant information, such as the OpenStack release (Grizzly, Havana), which version, what components you use, when it was deployed, and so on.
+* Be sure to include any relevant information, such as the OpenStack release (Grizzly, Havana), what components you use, when it was deployed, and so on.
 * Create a [gist](https://gist.github.com) of the code causing the issue, as well as any error messages, and include its URL in the issue report.
 * When you're ready, create a [new issue on GitHub]({{ site.open_issues }}).